 The Black Friday and subsequent events

-If you’re an avid poker player who played around 2011, you may recall the fateful day when several online poker domains were seized by the US Department of Justice.
+If you’re an avid poker player who played around 2011, you may recall the fateful Black Friday, April 15, when poker went offline.
+Several online poker domains were seized by the US Department of Justice.
 These sites violated the Unlawful Internet Gambling Enforcement Act (UIGEA) and once the FBI seized the sites, thousands of players lost their bankrolls.